day8/re-frame-debux/README.md

 **In production,** you want to include the `day8.re-frame/tracing-stubs` library.
 This has the same public API as `tracing` (`day8.re-frame.tracing/fn-traced`, `day8.re-frame.tracing/traced-defn`), but the macros simply delegate to the core `fn` and `defn` macros.

 With this setup, your use of both macros will have zero runtime and compile time cost in production builds, and are able to be turned off at dev time too via the Closure define.
 This ensures that you can leave your code instrumented at all times, but not pay any costs in production.

+### Why two libraries?

+It is technically possible to use the `day8.re-frame/tracing` library in your production builds.
+Under advanced compilation, the Closure define should ensure that dead code elimination (DCE) works to remove the traced version of the function from your final JS file.
+We verified that the traced function JS was removed, but had concerns that other required namespaces may not be completely dead code eliminated.
+Have a tracing-stubs makes it impossible for DCE to fail, because there is no dead code to be eliminated.

 ## Installation